How Long Does a Bee Live? A Deep Dive into the Lifespan of Bees

 The Importance of Bee Conservation

 The lifespan of a bee, while seemingly short for many worker bees, is crucial for the colony's survival and the broader ecosystem.
-Bees play an essential role in pollination, supporting food production and biodiversity.
+Now, bees play an essential role in pollination, supporting food production and biodiversity.
 Threats like habitat loss, pesticide use, and climate change are shortening bee lifespans and endangering their populations.
 Understanding the complexities of bee lifecycles underscores the urgent need for conservation efforts to protect these invaluable insects and ensure their continued contributions to our planet.

 Frequently Asked Questions (FAQ)